salvo-rs/salvo/crates/oapi-macros/docs/derive_as_schema.md

 # Partial `#[serde(...)]` attributes support

-ToSchema derive has partial support for [serde attributes].
+AsSchema derive has partial support for [serde attributes].
 These supported attributes will reflect to the generated OpenAPI doc.
 For example if _`#[serde(skip)]`_ is defined the attribute will not show up in the OpenAPI spec at all since it will not never be serialized anyway.
 Similarly the _`rename`_ and _`rename_all`_ will reflect to the generated OpenAPI doc.